Japanese tea utensils: Hearths

 (瓶掛, Binkake) are relatively small portable braziers used to heat the kind of iron hot-water kettle called tetsubin, which has a spout and handle across the top.

 (風炉, Furo) are portable braziers used in the tea room to heat the hot water kettle (kama) to make the tea.
 They are commonly made of ceramic or metal, although there are rare examples of wooden furo as well.

 (炉, Ro) are fire pits built into the floor of tea rooms and used in the cold season, for heating the hot water kettle (kama) to make the tea.
 The frame that fits around it at the top is called "ro frame" (炉縁, robuchi), and usually is of lacquered wood.
 In the season when the ro is not in use, the frame is removed and the ro is covered with one of the tatami mats that form the surface of the floor, and is not visible.

 An okiro is a portable ro that is set on the floor and is used in circumstances when the room does not have a ro that can be used.

 -related items

 or

 A choshi or kannabe is a kettle resembling a teapot used for warming and serving sake.
 They are made of iron, tin or pottery.

-(掛物, Kakemono) literally meaning "hanging", refers to a painting or calligraphic work mounted on paper or textile, for hanging in the tokonoma alcove.
+(掛物, Kakemono) literally meaning "hanging thing", refers to a painting or calligraphic work mounted on paper or textile, for hanging in the tokonoma alcove.
 The kakemono is the centerpiece of the tea room.
 Zen calligraphic works are referred to as lit. 'ink traces' (墨蹟, bokuseki).
 In chanoyu, bokuseki are particularly highly esteemed for kakemono.

 lit.
-'Tang item' (唐物, Karamono) is a term used for refined quality tea implements, mainly ceramics, produced in China particularly in the Song Dynasty, Yuan Dynasty, and Ming Dynasty, which when imported to Japan were selected for their excellence and have been highly valued in Japan ever since.
+'Tang item' (唐物, Karamono) is a term used for refined quality tea implements, mainly ceramics, produced in China particularly in the Song dynasty, Yuan dynasty, and Ming dynasty, which when imported to Japan were selected for their excellence and have been highly valued in Japan ever since.
 See also Chawan, Chaki.